theintern/intern/README.md

 tunnel.sendJobState(sessionId, { success: true });
 ```

-When testing is finished, call the tunnel's `stop` method to cleanly shut it down.
+When testing is finished, call the tunnel’s `stop` method to cleanly shut it down.
 This method returns a Promise that is resolved when the service tunnel executable has exited.

 ```js
 tunnel.stop().then(function () {